Completing the Notice of Tenant Rights for Partially Covered Units

 -

-Government-owned or subsidized units where state or federal rules preempt local rent ceilings
+Government-owned or subsidized units where state or federal rules preempt local rent ceilings.

 -